RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 required: No
 default value: info
 format: critical, error, warn,  info, debug, trace, blather
-description: DomainManager’s logging level at startup.
+description: The logging level, dictating what is written to the AdminService activity log.

 parameter: `logfile`
 required: No